JustinVanderschaaf/weekend-sql-to-do-list/README.md

 Styling
 Use CSS styling to move the aesthetic of the page beyond the vanilla HTML look:

-[]background color of the page
+[√]background color of the page
-[]font family and size
+[√]font family and size
-[]text color & or background color of tasks to show whether or not they have been completed
+[√]text color & or background color of tasks to show whether or not they have been completed

 Stretch Goals